njones430/Intro-to-SWE-Project/Sprint2.md

 Frontend Cypress Tests:
 - Tested if button contains desired text
-- Clicking a button twice
+- Clicking register-login button twice
-- Filling out a basic form (an email and password)
+- Filling out a basic form (an email and password) automatically

 Backend Unit Tests:
 - Test that the setup for the Google integration with the backend is working correctly (constants_test.go)